 How long does it take to hear back after applying for a job on average?

-According to research conducted by Glassdoor, the hiring process took an average of 23.8 days in 2017 in the United States.
+According to Indeed, there is no simple answer, because it depends on multiple factors such as the type of role, industry and employer.
+However, according research conducted by Glassdoor, the hiring process took an average of 23.8 days in 2017 in the United States.
 This duration varies considerably from country to country and even from city to city within the U.S. Clocking in a 33.2 days, Washington D.C. is the sixth-highest on the list, with Sao Paulo, Brazil, leading the pack at a whopping 40.2 days.

 All companies and positions are different.
 Job response timelines can vary considerably according to a number of factors, including: